Digital Health Accreditation in the Netherlands

 As there is very little research into how people choose health apps, the team conducted experiments themselves.
 They discovered that searches result in hundreds of app suggestions, with no trusted information to indicate which are good.

 1. Is it useful for me?
-There is no perfect one app that meets all needs for all people, so people want to understand if it will help their specific need.
+There is no perfect one app that meets all needs of all people, so people want to understand if it will help their specific needs.

 2. Is it safe?
 Most people care if their personal information will be secure.